-- The head of household is 62 years or older. - The total household income is \$10,000 or less. - The manufactured home must be located on land not owned by the owner of the manufactured home. - The head of household must have owned and lived in the manufactured home for the entire preceding calendar year. - The application for the exemption must be made each year on or before March 15 or within 30 days of receiving an increase in valuation notice, whichever is later.
+- The head of household is 62 years or older. - The total household income is \$22,000 or less or fifty percent (50%) of HUD median income. - The manufactured home must be located on land not owned by the owner of the manufactured home. - The head of household must have owned and lived in the manufactured home for the entire preceding calendar year. - The application for the exemption must be made each year on or before March 15 or within 30 days of receiving an increase in valuation notice, whichever is later.